docker/docs/get-started/run-your-own-container.md

 ## Step 5: Monitor your container

 You can use Docker Desktop to monitor your running containers.
 Go to the **Containers** tab to view the container you just ran.
+Select the container name to view the logs, stats, and more.

 ![Viewing the Containers tab in Docker Desktop](images/getting-started-monitor.gif){:width="500px"}